 With close to 10 million people filing for unemployment, concerns about when life will return to normal and what our new normal will look like consume news cycles, social media posts, and daily conversation.
-It’s hard to live in the unknown, even the most spontaneous adventurers are discovering we’re also natural planners.
+Some days it seems the constant chaos is only topped by “experts” attempting to increase the fear of daily life with each flip of the channel.
+It’s hard to live in the unknown.
+Even the most spontaneous adventurers eventually discover we’re also natural planners.

 When you face the unknown and two equal options sit before you you’re living in the Both / And.
 This can be an uncomfortable space because it often requires two independent lines of thinking.
 The Both /And has space for two truths and for complex ideas to exist.
 For example, we can BOTH dislike that we are asked to social distance AND choose to do so because it’s the best way to protect and love our neighbors.